 - Weight gain.

 Sometimes, ovarian cysts may rupture, twist, bleed or become infected, all of which are likely to cause severe pain and may cause nausea and vomiting.
-Rupture of a cyst often occurs after exercise, sexual intercourse, trauma or even a pelvic examination.
+Rupture of a cyst can occur after exercise, sexual intercourse, trauma or even a pelvic examination.

 - Ovarian cysts are usually diagnosed by ultrasound scan, sometimes further investigations such as an MRI or CT scan are also required

-- If you are past menopause, Mr Broome may give you a test to measure the amount of cancer-antigen 125 (CA-125) in your blood.
+- If you are past the menopause, Mr Broome may recommend a test to measure the amount of cancer-antigen 125 (CA-125) in your blood.
 The amount of CA-125 is higher with ovarian cancer.
 In premenopausal women, many other illnesses or diseases besides cancer can cause higher levels of CA-125.

-No treatment is usually an option, regardless of your age, if you have no symptoms and an ultrasound shows you have a small, fluid-filled cyst.
+No treatment (watchful waiting) is usually an option, regardless of your age, if you have no symptoms and an ultrasound shows you have a small, fluid-filled simple cyst.
 However, you will be monitored for any changes in symptoms and changes in the size of the cyst.

-An operation or surgery may be performed to remove the cyst if it is large, it is growing, or it does not go away within a few months.
-Cysts that cause pain or other symptoms may be removed.
+An operation may be performed to remove the cyst if it is large, increasing in size, causes pain, or it does not go away within a few months.
+This is called an ovarian cystectomy and is usually carried out by keyhole surgery.